 The risk in a project can have not only a negative, but also a positive impact.
 It can lead to an improvement in the qualitative and quantitative characteristics of the final goals.
 There are negative risks, positive risks, and unforeseen circumstances.

 - Negative risks are events leading to a deterioration in the quality of project execution.
 They require additional resources and time or reduce the quality characteristics of the result.

 - Positive risks are events that provide an opportunity to improve the quality of project implementation and achieve goals with fewer resources and time or with higher quality.

 - Unforeseen circumstances are events that were impossible or could not be foreseen at the stage of identification of risks.

 Risk management is a systematic process of reducing uncertainty and managing the likelihood of events in a project.
 The purpose of project risk management is to increase the likelihood and impact of favorable and reduce the likelihood and impact of adverse events for the project.

 The next “must” is a qualitative analysis of risks.
-You should sort risks according to the degree of priority; estimate and sum-up the probability of their occurrence and impact.
+You should sort risks according to the degree of priority; estimate and sum up the probability of their occurrence and impact.
 Quantitative risk analysis implies a quantitative analysis of the potential impact on the overall objectives of the project.
-The risk management plan includes a specific set of sections.
-Consider this example:

 - The main characteristics of the company.